esheldon/wq/README.md

 Each requirement is valid YAML.
 Note, however, that each element is separated by a semicolon, which is **not** valid YAML.
-Internally the semicolons are replaced by newlines, after which the requirements are parsed just like a job file.
+Internally the semicolons are replaced by newlines.
+Also, you are are allowed to leave off the required space between colon ":" and value; these are put in for you.
+After these pre-processing steps, the requirements are parsed just like a job file.

+If you need a semicolon in your requirements, or if the automatic adding of a space causes problems, try using a full job file.

 ### Requirements